This post may contain affiliate links. Read the full disclosure here

 - Tie the gift shut with a long piece of scrap fabric tied into a bow.

 6. Shoe Box & Scrap Fabric

-This gift box started as child’s shoe box.
-For this box most of the writing that needed covering up to use it as a gift box was on the bottom of the box.
+This gift box started as a child’s shoebox.
+For this box, most of the writing that needed covering up to use as a gift box was on the bottom of the box.
 There was just a tiny little slogan on the top of the box.

 When I got to the final edge I sprayed a small bit of fabric glue on top of the beginning of my fabric (as in the first piece I had stuck down) and folded the end of my scrap under and stuck it down on top to seal it.
 Very similar to what you might do with wrapping paper to hide the edge.